 Let’s go through each document briefly, so you have a sense of what each entails.

 Estate planning involves facing heavy questions.
 Depending on the amount of assets and beneficiaries you have, it may also take quite a bit of time and thought.
-I recommend clients (and even those who aren’t my clients) complete this estate plan questionnaire.
+I recommend clients (and even those who aren’t my clients) complete my free Estate Plan Questionnaire.

 An estate plan questionnaire is an easy way to get all of your information in one place, and it should help you understand and prioritize estate planning goals.
 (A completed questionnaire also makes it easier for your attorney to build your estate plan).

 The will is the bedrock document of every estate plan and it’s a little more complicated than other documents.
-(Don’t get confused; a will is what most people talk about when they’re actually talking about an estate plan.)
+(Don’t get confused—a will is what most people reference when they’re actually talking about an estate plan.)